pkdone/practical-mongodb-aggregations-book/src/guides/composibility.md

-# Embrace Composibility For Increased Productivity
+# Embrace Composability For Increased Productivity

 As described in this book's introduction, an aggregation pipeline is an ordered series of declarative statements, called stages.
 The entire output of one stage forms the whole input of the next stage, and so on, with no side effects.
 Pipelines exhibit high [composability](https://en.wikipedia.org/wiki/Composability) where stages are stateless self-contained components selected and assembled in various combinations (pipelines) to satisfy specific requirements.
-This composability promotes iterative prototyping, with painless testing after each increment.
+This composability promotes iterative prototyping, with straightforward testing after each increment.

 With MongoDB's aggregations, you can take a complex problem, requiring a complex aggregation pipeline, and break it down into straightforward individual stages, where each step can be developed and tested in isolation first.
-To better comprehend this composability, it is helpful to you to internalise the following visual model.
+To better comprehend this composability, it may be helpful to internalise the following visual model.

 ![Pipelines Equivalence](./pics/pipeline-equivalence.png)

 Suppose you have two pipelines with one stage in each and run the second pipeline after completing the first pipeline.
-The final output result set is the same as if you have just run a single pipeline containing both stages serially.
+The final result set is the same as if you have just run a single pipeline containing both stages serially.
 There is no difference between the two.
 As a developer, you can reduce the [cognitive load](https://en.wikipedia.org/wiki/Cognitive_load) by understanding how a problem can be broken down in this way when building aggregation pipelines.
-Aggregation pipelines enable you to break down a big challenge into lots of minor challenges.
+Aggregation pipelines enable you to decompose a big challenge into lots of minor challenges.
 By embracing this approach of first developing each stage separately, you will find even the most complex challenges become surmountable.

 ## Specific Tips To Promote Composability

 In reality, once most developers become adept at using the Aggregation Framework, they tend not to rely on temporary intermediate collections whilst prototyping each stage.
 However, it is still a reasonable development approach if you prefer it.
-Instead, seasoned aggregation pipelines developers typically comment out one or more stages of an aggregation pipeline when using the Mongo Shell (or use the 'disable stage' capability provided by the [GUI tools](./getting-started.md) for MongoDB).
+Instead, seasoned aggregation pipeline developers typically comment out one or more stages of an aggregation pipeline when using the Mongo Shell (or they use the 'disable stage' capability provided by the [GUI tools](./getting-started.md) for MongoDB).

 To encourage composability and hence productivity, some of the principles to strive for are:

  * Easy disabling of subsets of stages, whilst prototyping
- * Easy addition of new fields to a stage or new stages to a pipeline by performing a copy, a paste and then a modification without hitting cryptic error messages resulting from issues like missing a comma before the addition
+ * Easy addition of new fields to a stage or new stages to a pipeline by performing a copy, a paste and then a modification without hitting cryptic error messages resulting from issues like missing a comma before the added element
  * Easy appreciation of each distinct stage's purpose, at a glance

 With these principles in mind, the following is an opinionated list of guidelines for how you should textually craft your pipelines in JavaScript to improve your pipeline development pace: